-For the years ended December 31, 2022 and 2021, approximately 84% and 81% of the Company's revenue was related to the AVISE[®] CTD test, respectively.
+For the years ended December 31, 2023 and 2022, approximately 88% and 84%, respectively, of the Company's revenue was related to the AVISE® CTD test.

 The Company is dependent on key suppliers for certain laboratory materials.
-For each of the years ended December 31, 2022 and 2021, approximately 96% of the Company's diagnostic testing supplies were purchased from two suppliers.
+For each of the years ended December 31, 2023 and 2022, approximately 96% of the Company's diagnostic testing supplies were purchased from two suppliers.
 An interruption in the supply of these materials would impact the Company's ability to perform testing services.